riscv-steel/riscv-steel/README.md

 ## Licence

 Steel is distributed under the MIT License.
-To read it, see the `LICENCE.md` file.
+See the `LICENCE.md` file.

 ## Documentation